HAR6048: Epidemiology (online)

 |Epidemiology report essay (1800 words)||70%|

-Outline epidemiology report will be used to assess students’ epidemiology report writing skills (formative, no weighting).
+An outline epidemiology report will be used to assess students’ epidemiology report writing skills and ability to recognise the practicalities of applying the methods taught to develop an epidemiology report (formative)

 The overall pass mark required to pass the module is 50%.

-Students are also required to complete a number of self-directed preparation and revision tasks throughout the seminar.
+Students are also required to complete a number of self-directed preparation and revision tasks throughout the seminars.
 These are not assessed, but completion is mandatory to pass the module.